potentpwnables/potentpwnables.github.io/_posts/0001-01-05-testing-hypotheses.md

 Identifying the variable to use for general population estimates is a bit of a pain in the ass, but the short answer is that `B01001_001` should get us what we need.
-We’re also using the year 2020 because that’s the lastest year for which the 5-year ACS was run.
+We’re also using the year 2020 because that’s the latest year for which the 5-year ACS was run.

     wayne_population <- get_acs(
         geography="tract",